KnapsackPro/knapsack/README.md

     $ bundle exec rake "knapsack:cucumber[--name feature]"

+### Passing arguments to minitest

+Add arguments to knapsack minitest task like this:

+    $ bundle exec rake "knapsack:minitest[--arg_name value]"

 ### Info for CircleCI users

 If you are using circleci.com you can omit `CI_NODE_TOTAL` and `CI_NODE_INDEX`.
 Knapsack will use `CIRCLE_NODE_TOTAL` and `CIRCLE_NODE_INDEX` provided by CircleCI.